Fairbanks Daily News-Miner

 The Fairbanks Daily News-Miner is a morning daily newspaper serving the city of Fairbanks, Alaska, the Fairbanks North Star Borough, the Denali Borough, and the Yukon-Koyukuk Census Area in the U.S. state of Alaska.
 Because Fairbanks is located at a latitude of 64.838 degrees north, the News-Miner offices are located farther north than those of any other daily newspaper in North America.
-The paper is the oldest continuously operating daily in Alaska, by circulation it is the second-largest daily in the state.
+The paper is the oldest continuously operating daily in Alaska, and by circulation it is the second-largest daily in the state.
 It was purchased by the Helen E. Snedden Foundation in 2016.
 The Snedden family were longtime owners of the News-Miner, selling it to a family trust for Dean Singleton and Richard Scudder, founders of the Media News Group in 1992.

 The News-Miner was founded as the Weekly Fairbanks News in 1903 by George M. Hill and assumed the News-Miner name in 1909, under editor William Fentress Thompson, when Zachary Hickman sold his newspaper, The Miner News, to the Fairbanks News.
 Thompson guided the paper through tough economic times as the gold near Fairbanks was mined out.
 During this period, the News-Miner absorbed Fairbanks' other newspapers and became the sole publication in Fairbanks.
 During the 1920s, the News-Miner experimented with aerial delivery to remote mining camps, becoming one of the first newspapers in the world to make regular deliveries by aircraft.
 After Thompson's death in 1926, former Fairbanks mayor Alfeld Hjalmar Nordale became the paper's editor.

 In 1929, the News-Miner was purchased by Alaska industrialist Austin E. Lathrop, who operated it under a series of editors until 1950.
 In that year, the paper was purchased by Charles Willis Snedden, who proceeded on a course of modernization.
 Under Snedden's leadership, the News-Miner became one of the first papers in Alaska to print in color and survived a fire and the biggest flood in Fairbanks history.

 The News-Miner has employed several notable Alaskans, including Sen. Bob Bartlett.
 Its mascot, Sourdough Jack, has been featured on the cover of every daily paper since 1952.
 The News-Miner has received numerous awards and recognitions during its history, particularly from the Alaska Press Club, which recognizes achievements by Alaska newspapers on an annual basis.